- Search The Registry

-Further, Bryant hated the men, often gangsters, who frequented the clubs in which she worked.
+Further, Bryant hated the men, often gangsters, who frequented the clubs where she worked.
 She was once beaten in her dressing room after rejecting a man's advances.
 Her disenchantment with the drug and gangster subcultures, combined with pressures from her management, led Bryant to quit performing late in 1955.
 Bryant left the industry at the height of her popularity to devote herself to the Seventh-day Adventist Church; Bryant enrolled in Oakwood College in Huntsville, Alabama.
 A decade later, she returned to show business as a trained classical vocalist and later became a vocal coach.
 Ebony published a feature article in its May 1956 issue entitled "The New World of Joyce Bryant: Former Café Singer Gives Up $200,000-a-year Career to Learn to Serve God".

-Traveling for years through the South, Bryant grew angry when she saw hospitals refuse to care for those in critical need because they were Black.
+Traveling for years through the South, Bryant grew angry when she saw hospitals refuse to care for those in critical need because they were black.
 As a result, she organized fundraisers for Blacks to buy food, clothing, and medicine, and she continued to put on concerts wearing her natural Black hair and no makeup to raise money for her church.
-She met frequently with Martin Luther King, Jr., a fan of her singing, to support his efforts to bring basic material comforts to Blacks.
-Bryant believed the struggle for civil rights to be the struggle for all people who believed in God.
+She frequently met with Martin Luther King, Jr., a fan of her singing, to support his efforts to bring basic material comforts to Blacks.
+Bryant believed the struggle for civil rights was for all people who believed in God.
 Still, when she confronted her church, asking it to take a stand against discrimination, the church refused with the reasoning, "But these are of earthly matters and thus of no spiritual importance."